Boarding at Scots

 We are steadfast in the belief that the Scots Boarding experience equips young people with the required skills and knowledge for them to become World Ready citizens.

-The Scots School Albury has a proud Boarding tradition dating back more than 100 years and at the 2020 Australian Education Awards, Scots won a Boarding School of the Year Excellence Award.
+The Scots School Albury has a proud Boarding tradition dating back more than 100 years.

 Boarding at Scots provides a wonderfully caring, safe and supportive community which welcomes and embraces all students.
 Boarders are immersed with an aspirational peer group and an environment in which to they can develop socially, spiritually and academically, all while retaining strong ties to their community at home.